ArchReview #142

 1

-On the walls we see a very modern architectural technique that does not add individual "ornamental" elements, as is common in classical architecture.
-It is a purely organic formation, where only the form changes, while the material and color remain the same.
-Even more interesting is that the wall plane is complicated by the purely facade finish, in this case wooden planks.
-There was no need to form the concrete beforehand, everything was done with a framework, a subsystem.
-So we can take an ordinary flat wall and add texture to it by finishing.
-It is also important that the price of such a solution is not much different from the price of a smooth wall covered with planken.
+On the walls we see a very modern architectural approach that doesn't add separate "ornamental" elements, as classical architecture does.
+It's purely organic shaping, where only the form changes while the material and color stay the same.
+More interesting still, the wall plane is enriched by a purely facade finish, in this case wood planks.
+There was no need to shape the concrete in advance; it was all done with a framework and a subframe.
+So you can take an ordinary flat wall and add texture to it with the finish.
+It's also worth noting that this solution costs little more than a smooth wall clad in planken.2

-The layout of the boards is vertical, regular, similar to pencil shading, forming alternating rows of different widths.
+The boards run vertically in a regular pattern, like pencil shading, forming alternating rows of different widths.3

-Rows of retaining walls made of rusted metal slabs, blend fantastically well with the grasses.
+Rows of retaining walls made of rusted metal panels blend in wonderfully with the grasses.